The Second District in My New York Series

 While the first work plays with muted, earthy tones and a horizontal calm, this second piece brings more contrast and vertical tension.
 The colors are more intense, the transitions sharper – a reflection of the skyline, the bustle, the energy of this iconic district.

-Both works share the same grid structure, but tell different stories.
-That's exactly what I want to achieve with this series: each district has its own identity, but together they form a coherent whole – just as the neighborhoods of New York together make up the city.
+Both works share the same grid structure—a deliberate choice that connects the series.
+But within that structure, they tell completely different stories.
+That's exactly what I want to achieve: each district gets its own identity, its own color palette, its own energy.
+But together they form a coherent whole—just as the neighborhoods of New York together make up the city.

 What's Next?

 Over the next few weeks, I'll continue working on the next layers of this second work.
 I'll add depth, refine transitions, and add details that complete the piece.
-The process is slow and deliberate—each layer needs to dry, and every color choice is carefully considered.
+The process is slow and deliberate—each layer must dry, every color choice carefully considered, every line perfect.

-I'll be sharing the progress through my newsletter and social media, so if you'd like to follow the process, stay tuned.
-And who knows which New York district will be next.
+I'll be sharing the progress through my newsletter and social media, so if you'd like to follow the process, stick around.
+And who knows which New York district will be next – perhaps the artistic chaos of a creative neighborhood, or the elegant tranquility of a residential area.

 How long does it take to make a geometric painting?

-With 3 to 4 coats per surface and drying time between coats, a piece typically takes 2 to 3 weeks to complete.
+With 3 to 4 layers per surface and drying time between layers, a piece typically takes 2 to 3 weeks to complete.
 This depends on the complexity of the composition and the number of surfaces.
+This second piece has over 15 different surfaces, requiring additional time and precision.

-What paint do you use for geometric art?
+What paint and materials do you use for geometric art?

 How many works are in the New York Districts series?

 The series is still in development.
-Subscribe to my newsletter to stay informed about new works.
+Each district requires its own time and attention.
+Subscribe to my newsletter to stay up-to-date on new work and behind-the-scenes insights into the creative process.

 Can I buy art prints from this series?

-Once the pieces are completed, the originals and various art prints will be available.
+Once completed, the original pieces and various art prints will be available in the New York Districts collection .
 In the meantime, check out my Skyline series of NYC-inspired pieces, which are already available as prints.